 “Today, more than 1 million students are trapped in an education system that wasn’t built for them.
 That system wasn’t designed to accommodate their disabilities—the kinds of intellectual, cognitive, communicative, and physical conditions ...
 Many of the public schools they attend rest on the...

 Students learn about food choices as needs or wants.
-They read a book and brainstorm why people cannot have everything they want and describe how people respond to needs (choice).
-Students create healthy food choice plates to advocate for healthy eating; students may choose to host a healthy food drive.
+They read a book and discuss healthy choices.
+They discuss why is not always good to have everything you want.
+They discuss the foods we need to have healthy bodies and minds.
+Students create healthy food choice plates and share them to encourage healthy eating.
+Students may choose to share a healthy recipe to donate a cookbook or host a healthy food or recipe drive.

 To print this calendar you must have a Learning to Give account.

 - Print and display this calendar in your classroom and challenge your students to complete each Kindness Mini-Challenge! ...

 Students learn how the Constitution relates to rules and community roles.
 This lesson is designed for Citizenship/Constitution Day (September 17) and connects students to improving their community for the good of all.

 This resource guide highlights activities you can do with your students to help them enhance their communication and listening skills.